Snoring – Sleep Disorder

-Obstructive sleep apnea is characterized by loud, excessive snoring, interrupted by breathing stoppages and gasping for breath.
-Other symptoms include excessive sleepiness in the daytime and obesity.
-Obstructive sleep apnea is more common in male.
+Obstructive sleep apnea, a condition prevalent in males, manifests as loud, excessive snoring, frequently interrupted by breathing stoppages and gasping for breath.
+Additional symptoms include daytime sleepiness and obesity.

 Medical consequences in Sleep Apnea

 Smoking – Cigarette smoking has been demonstrated to be the cause of numerous medical problems, including snoring.
-The cause is the negative effect of smoking on mucociliary clearance reducing the ciliary mobility, increasing the upper airway blockages and allowing mucus to collect.
-This effect can even occur through exposure to second-hand smoke.
+The reason is the negative effect that smoking has on mucociliary clearance reducing the ciliary mobility, increasing the upper airway blockages and allowing mucus build up.
+This can even occur through exposure to second-hand smoke!